isomerpages/mlaw-pdo/_criminal-defence-aid/Scope of Services.md

 permalink: /criminal-defence-aid/scope-of-services/
 description: ""
 ---
-### Scope of assistance

 The Public Defender’s Office provides legal representation to individuals who cannot afford to engage a lawyer and are charged with most types of criminal offences.

+#### What type of criminal proceedings are not handled by the Public Defender’s Office?

-Criminal proceedings that the Public Defender's Office will **not** handle include:
+The Public Defender's Office will **not** handle criminal proceedings relating to:

-a.     offences which are punishable by death;
+a.
+Offences punishable by death;

-b.     regulatory offences (for e.g., traffic summons) and departmental charges;
+b.
+Offences that are regulatory in nature (for e.g., traffic summons) and departmental charges;

-c.     offences under the following acts:

-    1. Remote Gambling Act 2014
-    2. Common Gaming Houses Act 1961
-    3. Casino Control Act 2006
-    4. Betting Act 1960
-    5. Gambling Control Act 2022
-    6. Organised Crime Act 2015
-    7. Massage Establishment Act 2017
-    8. Terrorism (Suppression of Financing) Act 2002
-    9. Terrorism (Suppression of Bombings) Act 2007
-    10. Terrorism (Suppression of Misuse of Radioactive Material) Act 2017
+c.
+Offences under 10 Acts relating to gambling, organised and syndicate crime, and terrorism;

-d.     private prosecutions
+d.
+Offences prosecuted by private person

 Please refer to the Schedule under the Public Defender’s Act 2022 (click [here](https://sso.agc.gov.sg/Bills-Supp/17-2022/Published/20220704?DocDate=20220704))for more information on the prescribed list of excluded offences and excluded class of offences.